KUD-00/segment-cv/README.md

 - python scripts
 - .pt model

+## showcase
+not uploaded

+## models
+- car detection model: not uploaded
+- large vehicle head and body detection model: not uploaded

 ## install dependencies
 - use requirement.txt ( only way now )
 - use shell.nix( without ultralytics package, can't do models things )